PARTNERS IN ADVOCACY

-Vinfen works in a variety of ways as a company and with provider and advocacy organizations to shape policy and resource decisions all levels of government, including with the administrative departments and legislatures of both Massachusetts and Connecticut.
+Vinfen works in a variety of ways as a company and with provider and advocacy organizations to shape policy and resource decisions on all levels of government.

-We advocate for resources and policies supporting health, full community living, and employment for the people serve and to support our employees who have dedicated their careers to helping people with psychiatric conditions, intellectual and developmental disabilities, brain injuries, and behavioral health challenges.
+We advocate for resources and policies supporting health, full community living, and employment for the people we serve and to support our employees who have dedicated their careers to helping people with mental health conditions, intellectual and developmental disabilities, brain injuries, and behavioral health challenges.

 To learn more about our partners in advocacy, check out the links below.